-If your account has a tracker interest rate the rate will change automatically when the external rate it is linked to (for example Bank of England bank rate) changes.
-We will normally put a notice in our branches and online confirming the change within 3 days of making it.
-If we make any other change to an account with a tracker rate, we will tell you in line with the conditions for other accounts described below.
+If your account has a tracker interest rate, the rate will change automatically when the external rate it is linked to (for example Bank of England bank rate) changes.
+We'll normally put a notice online confirming the change within 3 days of making it.
+If we make any other change to an account with a tracker rate, we'll tell you in line with the conditions for other accounts described below.